Management & Technology Essentials

 - Participation Fee

 The participation fee is EUR 6,790 (VAT-free, excl. travel and accommodation expenses).
-For CEC-Alumni a reduced participation fee of EUR 5,790 (VAT-free, excl. travel and accommodation expenses) applies.
+For ACE-Alumni a reduced participation fee of EUR 5,790 (VAT-free, excl. travel and accommodation expenses) applies.

 Our lecturers have a scientific background with many years of relevant training experience.
 They combine theoretical input with a strong focus on practical implementation.